 In 2010, the federal government passed the Dodd-Frank Wall Street Reform and Consumer Protection Act, which gave the Consumer Financial Protection Bureau (CFPB) the authority to create new mortgage servicing rules.
 The CFPB's final mortgage servicing rules were implemented under the Real Estate Settlement Procedures Act (RESPA), also known as Regulation X, and the Truth in Lending Act (TILA) known as Regulation Z.

 These rules, which went into effect on January 10, 2014, created established national mortgage servicing standards and imposed new foreclosure requirements for lenders and servicers.

-Under the rules, a servicer can't make the first notice or filing required under applicable law for any judicial or nonjudicial foreclosure until the mortgage loan obligation is more than 120 days delinquent.
+Under federal law, a servicer can't make the first notice or filing required under applicable law for any judicial or nonjudicial foreclosure until the mortgage loan obligation is more than 120 days delinquent.

 If your state's foreclosure laws don't require a court filing, or a recorded or published document, as part of the foreclosure process, the first notice is the earliest document that establishes, sets, or schedules a date for a foreclosure sale.

-What’s a non-payment related breach?
-In addition to requiring a borrower to make payments to repay a loan, most mortgage contracts also require the borrower to do certain things—like pay property taxes if the loan isn't escrowed—and refrain from doing certain things, like allowing the property to deteriorate or committing waste (causing damage that lowers the value of the home).
+In addition to requiring a borrower to make payments to repay a loan, most mortgage contracts also require the borrower to do certain things, like pay property taxes if the loan isn't escrowed.
+Mortgage contracts also require the borrower to refrain from doing certain things, like allowing the property to deteriorate or committing waste.

-To learn more about the federal mortgage servicing rules, including the 120-day rule, go to the CFPB website.
+For more information about the federal mortgage servicing rules, including the 120-day rule, go to the CFPB website.
 Search for "mortgage servicing rules."